Producer responsibility for packaging

 Household packaging

-• The packaging ending up in consumers waste bins
+• The packaging that will probably end up in consumers waste bins in the end

 • Collected at households (expensive)